 Secure Attachment… the Goal of Attachment-Based Couples Therapy

 Some of us are fortunate.
 We had parents who made us feel safe and loved.
 We could go to them and get our needs met.

-We felt an abiding sense of love, safety, and security.
+We felt a sense of love, safety, and security.
 This is called a Secure Attachment.